Compare any two graphics cards:

 Pixel Rate

-The Nvidia Titan X will be quite a bit (about 986%) better at full screen anti-aliasing than the GeForce GTS 450, and also able to handle higher screen resolutions while still performing well. (explain)
+The Nvidia Titan X should be quite a bit (approximately 986%) better at AA than the GeForce GTS 450, and also will be able to handle higher screen resolutions while still performing well. (explain)

 Nvidia Titan X 136032 Mpixels/sec